|OT-024: Keyboarding, Credits = 3|

 OT-115: Medical Transcription I, Credits = 5

 Fundamental course in transcribing medical documents from sound files using word processing software and foot pedal.
 Instruction on developing listening skills by applying correct grammar, punctuation, and format to medical documents.
 Designed specifically for medical majors.
-Recommended: BUS 136 and OT 125.
+Prerequisite: OT 125 and OT 280.

 OT-116: Medical Transcription II, Credits = 5